xchjason/CovidPopulationModel/README.md

   - D.	Execute BASIC COLAB code segment #4 (“Run model”).
 This code segment executes the simulation model.
 The notebook code will prompt for the control workbook link.
 To get this link, open the control workbook, open the SETTINGS sheet, and copy the link address.
 Paste this address into the response box and click the ENTER button on the keyboard.
 Note that execution of the model can take 5-10 minutes.

-### 3.3.2  Model mode 2 – Training and target regions differ, user leaves assumptions unchanged
+### 3.4.2  Model mode 2 – Training and target regions differ, user leaves assumptions unchanged

-Use the TRANSFER COLAB notebook:
+Use the TRANSFER COLAB notebook (named "Model_Notebook(Transfer).ipynb".

 Run the simulation: